Tips and Tricks in Macro Photography – Part 1

+The Milvus 2/50M and Milvus 2/100M are available with mounts for the F and EF bayonet for Nikon and Canon cameras.
 Both models use a newly developed optical design with floating elements for superior imaging performance throughout the entire focusing range.
-Together with their high resolution capability, minimum distortion, very low color aberration and extremely little vignetting, these macro lenses are reference lenses in virtually all areas of photography, even outside the close-up range.
+Their high-resolution capability, minimum distortion, very low colour aberration and extremely little vignetting, make these reference lenses in virtually all areas of photography, even outside the close-up range.

 Bellows and close-up lenses